 For every unethical volunteer experience we take part in or help to fund, we are giving money and motivation to the tour companies, organizations and places that sell these unethical experiences.
 Not only are we damaging the idea of volunteering, but we are encouraging other unethical projects to pop up because we have created a demand for this type of experience.

 Looking for more ways to make an impact with travel?
-Check out or Responsible Travel page.
+Check out our resources page on Responsible Tourism.
 It’s packed with resources to help you manage your global footprint and stay ethical while traveling.

 How to Ensure Your Volunteer Program is Ethical

 Now I’m sure after reading all of this you are thinking, “How on earth do I know which volunteer programs are ethical and which are not?”
 It can be difficult to filter through sometimes, but I’m going to go over some major things to consider that will help you sort through the duds and find some truly great programs.